-The following activities are exempt from 19.6.14 (c)(i), (c)(ii) and (c)(iii) above:
+The following activities are exempt from 19.6.15 (b)(i), (b)(ii) and (b)(iii) above:

 - Earthworks undertaken by a Network Utility operator; or - Earthworks undertaken as part of agricultural or domestic cultivation, or repair, sealing or resealing of a road, footpath or driveway.
+For the purposes of clarification, this does not include drilling bores, digging offal pits, and burials of dead stock and plant waste and installation of services.

-19.6.15 Planting Setbacks for Plantation Forestry and Shelterbelt Planting
+19.6.16 Planting Setbacks for Plantation Forestry and Shelterbelt Planting

-- (a) No plantation forest shall be planted within 10 metres from any site-boundary of a site under separate ownership or road. - No plantation forest shall be planted within 25 metres from any existing residential (b) dwelling unit of a site under separate ownership. - Vegetation planted to form a shelterbelt for more than 20 metres in length shall not (c) exceed 6 metres in height from ground level within 10 metres horizontal distance from any site boundary of a site under separate ownership or road. - (d) No plantation forest or shelterbelt shall be planted or allowed to grow in any position which could result in any icing of any public road carriageway as a result of shading of the road between 10.00am and 2.00pm on the shortest day.
+- (a) No plantation forest shall be planted within 10 metres from any boundary of a site under separate ownership or road. - (b) No plantation forest shall be planted within 30 metres from any existing residential dwelling unit of a site under separate ownership. - (c) Vegetation planted to form a shelterbelt for more than 20 metres in length shall not exceed 6 metres in height from ground level within 10 metres horizontal distance from any boundary of a site under separate ownership or road. - (d) No plantation forest or shelterbelt shall be planted or allowed to grow in any position which could result in any icing of any public road carriageway as a result of shading of the road between 10.00am and 2.00pm on the shortest day.